akeneo/php-coupling-detector/README.md

 Coupling Detector
 =================

-A set of command to ease the review of Akeneo PIM community and enterprise editions and enforce quality.
+A set of command to ease the review and enforce quality of Akeneo PIM community and enterprise editions.

 It relies on internal pieces of fabpot/php-cs-fixer to easily parse code and detect issues.

+It extracts use statements from classes and apply several rules to detect if a class introduces a forbidden coupling.

+The command execution must be efficient to be able to be launched on Travis CI.

+PS1: This tool in a very early stage of development

+PS2: here is a first attempt to use the checker https://github.com/akeneo/pim-community-dev/pull/3457

 How to Use?
 -----------